fshowalter/movielog-archive/reviews/men-are-such-fools-1938.md

 Despondent, Jimmy throws himself into his work and achieves a large measure of success.
 As Harry makes his feelings for Linda clear, Linda realizes she’ll have to choose between Harry and Jimmy.
 She chooses poorly.

 Romantic comedies require us to like at least one of the leads.
-In _Men are Such Fools_, I loathed them both.
+In _Men Are Such Fools_, I loathed them both.

 Jimmy displays no regard for Linda’s dreams and ambitions, behaving as though he’s entitled to her attention and affection.
 When Linda cancels a dinner date with Jimmy to sell her boss on an ad campaign, Jimmy crashes the meeting.
 When a senior executive talks to Linda at a party, Jimmy sulks in a corner rather than join in the conversation.
 And don’t forget Linda's near-unforgivable crime of missing the Princeton game with Jimmy and his fraternity buddies.